Francine Diaz

 Francine Carrel Saenz Diaz (/tl/; born January 27, 2004) is a Filipino actress and singer.
 She began her career at age 10, playing minor and supporting roles in a number of television programs as young versions of the lead characters.
 She rose to prominence after playing Cassandra "Cassie" Mondragon in the series Kadenang Ginto (2018–2020).

 Early life and education

 Diaz was born in Tondo, Manila, but later moved to Bacoor, Cavite.
 She is the third of the six children of Michael Diaz and Merdick Saenz.
-She has two older sisters, Chantal and Cameron; two younger sisters, Carmela and Courtney; and one younger brother, Eisa.
+She has two older sisters, two younger sisters, and one younger brother.

 She finished senior high school through the Accountancy, Business and Management (ABM) strand at Southville International School Affiliated with Foreign Universities in Las Piñas in 2024.

 Career

 2014–2018: Early career

 Diaz began acting at the age of 10, in minor roles on television.
 She often portrayed younger versions of characters in various ABS-CBN tele-series.
 In 2014 she moved to a major role as young Ana Mauricio in the Ipaglaban Mo episode titled "Pagkilala sa Ama", alongside Jennica Garcia with Mylene Dizon.
 In 2015, she portrayed Young Sari in the drama series Pasión de Amor.

 In 2016, she played young Pinang in the noontime drama series, Be My Lady and Anya in the comedy-drama series We Will Survive.
 She also played Ginny in the drama series The Blood Sisters.